A hybrid classical-quantum algorithm for solution of nonlinear ordinary differential equations: Introduction

 Ordinary differential equations (ODEs) are often used for mathematical descriptions of models in many engineering and science (including those relevant to physical, biological, and social sciences) disciplines.
 As exact solutions to nonlinear ODEs are generally not available, various numerical methods (e.g. single-step, multi-step, finite difference, finite element, and spectral methods) are often used to obtain approximate solutions~\cite{butcher2016numerical,suli2010numerical}.
 The selection of appropriate numerical methods for the solution of nonlinear differential equations is guided by considerations of accuracy, numerical stability, stiffness, memory constraints and execution time.

-Spectral or pseudospectral methods are often preferred for high-order accuracy~\cite{boyd2001chebyshev}.
+Spectral or pseudospectral methods are often preferred for high-order accuracy~\cite{trefethen2000spectral,boyd2001chebyshev}.
 In these methods, the solution is expressed as a linear combination of certain (global) basis functions and the coefficients of these basis functions are optimally selected based on the underlying differential equation.
 These methods can be shown to have exponential convergence.
-They are often more accurate and consume less memory compared to finite difference or finite element methods.
+They are often more accurate compared to finite difference or finite element methods.

 While many different choices for orthogonal basis functions can be considered, we consider Walsh functions~\cite{walsh1923closed, beauchamp1975walsh} as basis functions for the solution of ordinary differential equations.
 Walsh functions and associated transforms have been found to be useful in many contexts relevant to signal processing~\cite{zarowski1985spectral}, image compression~\cite{kuklinski1983fast}, cryptography~\cite{lu2016walsh}, solution of non-linear differential equations~\cite{beer1981walsh,ahner1988walsh}, solution of variational problems \cite{chen1975walsh} and solution of partial differential equations relevant to fluid dynamics (with discontinuities or shocks)~\cite{gnoffo2014global, gnoffo2015unsteady, gnoffo2017solutions}.
-Our choice of basis functions is motivated not only due to important properties of Walsh functions but also due to close the natural connection between the Walsh-Hadamard transform~\cite{beauchamp1975walsh} and the Hadamard gate~\cite{nielsen2002quantum} that is widely used in many quantum circuits and algorithms.
+Our choice of basis functions is motivated not only due to important properties of Walsh functions but also due to the close natural connection between the Walsh-Hadamard transform~\cite{beauchamp1975walsh} and the Hadamard gate~\cite{nielsen2002quantum} that is widely used in many quantum circuits and algorithms.
+Although the Hadamard gate in a quantum circuit performs a Walsh-Hadamard transform of a quantum state (vector), it is important to note that extracting useful classical information is challenging.
+In this paper we address the underlying challenges associated with extracting useful classical information related to the Walsh-Hadamard transform of an arbitrary vector for subsequent use in solution of nonlinear ordinary differential equations.